xenein/CountMeDown-rs/README.md

 # CountMeDown-rs
 Countdowns for your streams.

 Ein Nonxens-Projekt.
-Meine Tools sind frei und kostenlos verwendbar.
+Meine Tools sind frei und kostenlos verwendbar.\
-Wer Geld dafür geben möchte, kann das über https://ko-fi.com/nonxens einmalig oder regelmäßig tun.
+Wer Geld dafür geben möchte, kann das über [Ko-Fi](https://ko-fi.com/nonxens) einmalig oder regelmäßig tun.\
 Wer dafür eine Rechnung braucht, kann eine mit ausgewiesenen Steuern bekommen.

 ## Wie? // How?

-OBS kann Text aus Dateien lesen und im Stream anzeigen.
+OBS kann Text aus Dateien lesen und im Stream anzeigen.\
 OBS can read text from files and show read data in streams.

-CountMeDown-rs schreibt dir einen Countdown in eine Datei, die du dann einbinden kannst.
+CountMeDown-rs schreibt dir einen Countdown in eine Datei, die du dann einbinden kannst.\
 CountMeDown-rs writes countdowns to a file that you can use with OBS.

 Du brauchst eine Zeit für den Countdown und einen Speicherpfad.
-Alles andere hat Standardwerte.
+Alles andere hat Standardwerte.\
 You will need a time for the countdown and a path to save to.
 All else has standard values.

-Zeit kann in Sekunden, in Minuten:Sekunden oder in Stunden:Minuten:Sekunden angegeben werden.
+Zeit kann in Sekunden, in Minuten:Sekunden oder in Stunden:Minuten:Sekunden angegeben werden.\
 Timme can be entered in Seconds in Minutes:Seconds or in Hours:Minutes:Seconds.

 Es gibt keine Installation.
-Lade die Datei für dein System runter und starte sie.
+Lade die Datei für dein System runter und starte sie.\
 There is no setup.
 Download the file for your OS and start it.

-Es könnte Warnungen geben, da der Code nicht signiert ist oder die Datei nicht als ausführbar markiert wurde.
+Es könnte Warnungen geben, da der Code nicht signiert ist oder die Datei nicht als ausführbar markiert wurde.\
 There can be warnings because the file is not code-signed and might not be marked as executable.

 Auf macOS könnte das so aussehen // this could like this on macOS